blakewilsonquantinuum/lambeq-public/docs/glossary.rst

         The design and implementation of :term:`NLP <natural language processing (NLP)>` models that exploit certain quantum phenomena such as superposition, entanglement, and interference to perform language-related tasks on quantum hardware.

     qubit
-        The quantum analog of a bit and the most basic unit of information carrier in a quantum computer.
+        The quantum analogue of a bit and the most basic unit of information carrier in a quantum computer.
 It is associated with a property of a physical system such as the spin of an electron ("up" or "down" along some axis), and has a state that lives in a 2-dimensional complex vector space.

     reader
         In ``lambeq``, an object that translates a sentence into a :term:`string diagram` based on a certain :term:`compositional scheme <compositional model>`.
 Versions of a :term:`bag-of-words` model and a :term:`word-sequence model` are implemented in ``lambeq`` using readers.

     rewrite rule
-        A :term:`functorial <functor>` transformation that changes the wiring of a specific box (representing a word) in a :term:`string diagram` with the goal to simplify the diagram or to make it more amenable to implementation on the hardware of choice.
+        A :term:`functorial <functor>` transformation that changes the wiring of a specific box (representing a word) in a :term:`string diagram` to simplify the diagram or to make it more amenable to implementation on the hardware of choice.

     rigid category
         A :term:`monoidal category` where every object :math:`A` has a left dual :math:`A^l` and a right dual :math:`A^r`, both equipped with :term:`cup` and :term:`cap` morphisms obeying the so-called :term:`snake equations`.
 A :term:`pregroup grammar` is an example of a rigid category.